List of Magic: The Gathering keywords: Reach

 Reach is a countermeasure to block creatures with flying.
 Creatures with flying can only be blocked by creatures with flying or reach.
 The keyword was introduced in Future Sight, and the flying rules themselves were changed to clarify this interaction.
 Older cards with the ability to "block as though [they] had flying" were issued rules errata to have reach.
 Reach is found primarily in green creatures, especially Spiders.

 Trample

-An attacking creature with trample which is blocked may deal any excess damage, above what is needed to kill the blocker, directly to the defending player.
+An attacking creature with trample which is blocked may deal any excess damage, above what is needed to kill the blocker, directly to the defending player or the next blocker.
 The choice is made by the attacking player, as circumstances can arise in which "overkilling" the blocking creature is a more advantageous move.
 Trample is most often found on green or red creatures.